 In the 1970’s Nan Tolbert drew a large percentage of pregnant women from Ventura County to Ojai Hospital with her expertise and progressive birthing techniques.
 She was part of a remarkable group, along with Dr. Robert Skankey, who practiced innovative and healthy birthing techniques that are more mainstream today.

-Carol Castanon has been Executive Director of the Nan Tolbert Nurturing Center since 2008.
+Carol Castanon served as the Executive Director of the Nan Tolbert Nurturing Center from 2008-2017.
 In addition to being a Parent Infant Coach, she is a mediator and holds a degree in Human Development.
 Carol has multiple certificates specific to child development and attachment.
 She has worked with schools and families for 40 years having begun her work with special needs and inner city youth.
 Carol currently has a private business consulting with both local schools and families on issues related to building successful relationships at home and in classrooms.

 A note from Carol: